Satisfactory Academic Progress Policy (SAP)

 If you are experiencing academic difficulties we strongly encourage you to seek tutoring assistance.
 This service is offered free of charge through the Learning Center which is located in the Student Success Center right inside the front doors of Mowrey Hall.
 For an appointment, please contact their office at (717) 477-1420.

-A review of a student's academic progress for the PA state grant will be made once a year after the spring semester.
-In order to be eligible for subsequent state grant awards, a student who was enrolled full-time (12+ credits per term) must earn at least 24 new credits each year.
+A review of a student's academic progress for the PA State Grant will be made once a year after the spring semester.
+To be eligible for subsequent state grant awards, a student who was enrolled full-time (12+ credits per term) must earn at least 24 new credits each year.
 Students who were enrolled part-time (6 to 11 credits per term) must earn 12 new credits each year.

-If you previously took a course and earned a 'D' or better grade, the credits earned the 2nd time you take the class will not count as new.
-If you are retaking a course which you failed previously, or received a "W" for withdrawing from the class, these credits will be counted as new credits for the PA state grant progress requirement.
+If you previously took a course and earned a 'D' or better grade, and decide to retake the class again, the second time you take the class will not count as new credits.
+If you are retaking a course which you failed previously or received a "W" for withdrawing from the class, these credits will be counted as new credits for the PA state grant progress requirement.

-- Student registers for 12 credits in the fall semester but only passes 9 credits.
-Student then registers for and earns 15 credits during the spring term.
-The student is still maintaining academic progress for the PHEAA Grant (9 + 15 = 24).
+- A fulltime student attempts 12 credits in the fall semester but only passes 9 credits.
+The student then attempts and passes 15 credits during the spring term.
+The student is still maintaining academic progress for the PA State Grant (9 + 15 = 24).

-- Student earns 9 credits in the fall, 9 credits in the spring and registers for and earns 6 credits in the summer.
-Student is eligible for PHEAA the following year.
+- A fulltime student earns 9 credits in the fall, 9 credits in the spring and attempts and earns 6 credits in the summer.
+The student is eligible for the PA State Grant the following year (9 + 9 + 6 = 24).

-- Student earns 12 credits in the fall but 3 of those credits are for a course the student took before and passed by earning a “D.” The student earns 12 credits in the spring for a total of 24 credits.
-The student is not making progress under PHEAA guidelines since 3 of the 24 credits are for a course already passed once.
+- A part-time student earns 6 credits in the fall but 3 of those credits are for a course the student previously passed by earning a “D” grade.
+The student earns 6 credits in the spring for a total of 12 credits.
+The student is NOT making academic progress under PA State Grant guidelines since 3 of the 12 credits are for a course that was already passed once.